 Lectron CCS to Tesla Adapter

 Unlock every CCS fast charger for your Tesla.
 Up to 250 kW DC fast charging.
-Stops you from ever being stranded at a non-Tesla station.
+Never get stranded at a non-Tesla station again.

 We may earn a commission at no extra cost to you.